 a.
 Service and assistance animals trained to assist a physically impaired person in one or more daily life activities, including but not limited to Guide Dogs for the Blind, Companion Dogs for the Deaf, Canine Companions for Independence (including those dogs in training), or those associated with a comparable nationally recognized organization;

 b.
-Animals under guidance and control of university staff for the purpose of research or other academic endeavors; or,
+Animals under guidance and control of university staff for the purpose of research or other academic endeavors;

-c.
+d.
 Pets of professional and teaching faculty who live in residential facilities operated by University Housing and Dining Services (UHDS) when authorized in advance by UHDS under criteria established by UHDS.
 Such criteria shall address health and safety concerns and the suitability of the animal for living in a residence hall setting.